Acne

 You’ve probably heard the term ‘retinol’ everywhere.
 It’s referenced in beauty commercials and ads.
 You see it on labels and have most likely heard about the wonderful benefits of retinol.

 That’s because it really is a miracle-worker.
-Retinol is often (and incorrectly) used as a catch-all term for a family of antioxidant ingredients, and is sometimes confused with tretinoin.
-But tretinoin and retinol are different and part of the ‘retinoid’ family.
+Retinol is often (and incorrectly) used as a catch-all term for a family of antioxidant ingredients, and is sometimes confused with prescription retinoid.
+But prescription retinoid and retinol are different and part of the ‘retinoid’ family.

-While retinol is the popular go-to in many skin care products, tretinoin has its own benefits.
+While retinol is the popular go-to in many skin care products, prescription retinoid has its own benefits.
 This type of retinoid is available with a prescription and helps smooth skin, reduce dark spots and fine lines, and is a great go-to topical medication for acne sufferers.

 There’s nothing better than a healthy lifestyle